gilzeevi25/STTM/Notebooks/README.md

-Here lays all the relevant Jupyter notebooks that helped us to recreate the paper.
+Here lays all the relevant Jupyter notebooks that helped us to create the paper.